jaz303/taylor/README.md

     $ taylor build

 Again, this should complete without incident.
-Note that we didn't need to tell `taylor` where to find our modules, it just set everything up for us automatically (a quick check of `Makefile.taylor`) will verify this.
+Note that we didn't need to tell `taylor` where to find our modules, nor did we have to instruct it about the new source file - the entire build process was configured for us automatically (a quick check of `Makefile.taylor` will verify this).

 Let's run some code!